YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    %ZR=0
    YDB>

-Within YottaDB/GT.M, use zedit "greeting" to start the editor.
-Create a simple program that says "Hello!",save it and return to YottaDB/GT.M.
-Now notice that the source file exists (you can use the arrow key to recall the previous command within YottaDB/GT.M) but there is no object file.
+Within YottaDB, use zedit "greeting" to start the editor.
+Create a simple program that says "Hello!",save it and return to YottaDB.
+Now notice that the source file exists (you can use the arrow key to recall the previous command within YottaDB) but there is no object file.

 .. parsed-literal::
    YDB>do SILENT^%RSEL("greeting") zwrite %ZR